Saturday Night (2010 film): Production

 The film was developed from a film class assignment assigned to Franco while he was attending New York University's Tisch School of the Arts in 2008.
 Having recently hosted Saturday Night Live, he chose cast member Bill Hader as the subject of his observational documentary.
 He first had to gain the approval of SNL creator and executive producer Lorne Michaels, as well as host John Malkovich.
 In doing so, he decided to shoot more footage and create a feature-length documentary on the show's production process.

 After completion, much of the show's cast had to "sign off" on the picture, and gaining significant approval was no problem until Franco sought the permission of NBC.
 During this period, there were many executive changes at the network, which made it difficult to secure approval.
-The film was bought by Ocilloscope Films sometime later, who intended to distribute it theatrically.
+The film was bought by Oscilloscope Films sometime later, who intended to distribute it theatrically.
 The studio's founder, Adam Yauch, died in 2012, complicating matters.

 The film was uploaded to Hulu on September 26, 2014, in celebration of the fortieth anniversary of SNL.